 |1g concentrate = 1/8th oz flower||100mg edible = 1/8th oz flower|

-So, if you purchase 2 grams of concentrate and 200mg of edibles, for example, you will only be able to buy ½ ounce of flower.
-Ask your budtender if you have questions or if you just hate doing math.
+If you purchase 2 grams of concentrate and 200mg of edibles, for example, that equates to 1/2 ounce of flower.
+So you would only be able to buy another 1/2 ounce of flower before you reached your Colorado marijuana limit.

 Boulder’s First Recreational Marijuana Dispensary

-Karing Kind is Boulder’s first recreational marijuana dispensary and is proud to offer the lowest marijuana tax in Colorado.
-Our growing selection of edibles, oil and shatter make it easy to mix and match your favorite strains, concentrates and edibles.
+Karing Kind is Boulder’s first recreational marijuana dispensary, and we’re proud to offer the lowest marijuana tax in Colorado.
+Our best-in-Boulder selection of edibles, flower, and concentrates make it easy to mix and match your favorite cannabis products.

 Not sure what you need?
 Our award-winning budtenders can help you find the right product and in the right amount for your needs.
-Karing Kind is located just off of US-36, one mile north of Broadway, now open daily from 10a to 10p.
+Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.